keghub/unit-testing-csharp/docs/Assertions.md

 Custom constraints should be used to glue NUnit with other libraries or to test specific aspects of the domain.

 Custom constraints should be avoided as a mean to combine multiple assertions.

-## Assumptions
-Assumptions are intended to express the state a test must be in to provide a meaningful result.
-They are functionally similar to assertions, however a unmet assumption will produce an _Inconclusive_ test result, as opposed to a Failure.

-Assumptions make use of the `Assume` static class.
-`Assume.That` has the same set of overloads as `Assert.That`.